Ysoroko/Cub3D/README.md

 - A HUD containing a minimap
 - Healthbar and traps
-- Enemies and an animated weapon
+- Enemies and a (poorly) animated weapon
-- Distant related shadow effect
+- Distance related shadow effect
 - Secret corridors
 - The skybox and a floor texture
 - Collisions with walls and some objects